MatejKovacic/RasPBX-install/SMS_and_MMS/README.md

 As already mentioned, some SMS messages are received by USB dongle in several parts, which means, you will receive several e-mail messages for one received such a SMS.

 When you send or receive SMS, the GSM standard limits a single SMS to 140 bytes.
 Depending on encoding this could be maximum 160 characters per SMS (if GSM-7 encoding is used) or maximum 70 characters per SMS (if UCS-2 encoding is used (Unicode)).
 If the message exceeds these limits the network will split the message into multiple parts.
-A proper SMS client is able to reassemble those multi parts automatically, but if since we are logging raw SMS from the USB dongle, Asterisk see multiple parts separately.
+A proper SMS client is able to reassemble those multi parts automatically, but since we are logging raw SMS from the USB dongle, Asterisk see multiple parts separately.
 Also, there seems to be a hardware limitation of (some?)
 USB dongles, which can not extract reference numbers of multipart SMS messages.

 So here are two scripts, `sms_buffer.sh` and `sms_finalize.sh` which take care of that probem.
 When receiving a SMS, first script will create a temporary buffer file for that phone number.
 Then it will wait up to 5 seconds (see parameter `QUIET=5`).
 If in that time a new part from the same sender arrives, this new message will be added to this temporary buffer.
 If not, it will be sent as an e-mail by the second script.
 This ensures multipart SMS are assembled correctly per sender and you don’t get multiple emails for one SMS.